GiottoVerducci/rulebook2024/content.md

 > **ADVANCED RULES**\
 > \
-> 3b.
-If the victim was older (had a higher capacity) than the
+> 4. If the victim was older (had a higher capacity) than the
 > diablerist, the diablerist can be given a Discipline: their
-> controller may go through their library, ash heap, and hand to get a
+> controller may search their library, hand, and/or ash heap for a
-> master Discipline card to put on the diablerist and then shuffle
+> master Discipline card and put it on the diablerist, and then shuffle
 > their library or draw back up to their hand size as necessary.
 If the
 > Discipline card increases the diablerist's capacity, the diablerie
 > does not give 1 blood to fill that new capacity.\
 > \
-> 3c.
-If the victim was Red List, the diablerist may receive trophies
+> 5. If the victim was Red List, the diablerist may receive trophies
 > (see [**Trophy**](https://www.vekn.net/rulebook/2-card-types#trophy)).
-> The steps of diablerie are treated as a single unit.
-No effects can
-> be used to interrupt the diablerie; effects may be played either
-> before or after, as appropriate.

-**4.** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
-If the referendum passes, the diablerist is burned.\
+After a vampire commits a successful diablerie (i.e. one that is not cancelled), a blood hunt referendum is automatically and immediately conducted as an independent effect of the action.
+That referendum is conducted as usual, except that minion cards cannot be played unless they explicitly refer to a blood hunt referendum.
+If the referendum passes, the diablerist is burned.
+Once the referendum is resolved, the action resumes.
-In a blood hunt referendum, action modifiers and reaction cards cannot be played.
-Otherwise, this referendum is handled just like any other.

-> This referendum is part of the action which led to a diablerie, so it cannot be blocked.
+> Ayelech performs a "Diablerize a Vampire in Torpor" against Sully who is in torpor.
+The action is not blocked and results in Sully being diablerized.
+Sully has 1 blood, so Ayelech gains 1 blood.
+> Sully has no equipment, so Ayelech does not take any.
+Sully is then burned with all the cards on him, and since he is not older than Ayelech, Ayelech's controller cannot put a master Discipline on her.
+> Now that these steps are over, Ayelech could play an action modifier card to cancel the blood hunt referendum if she had any (since it is explicitly related to the blood hunt), but not  Since she doesn't, the blood hunt referendum is automatically conducted.
+> Ayelech casts her 2 votes against the blood hunt referendum.
+Molly MacDonald (a justicar) casts her 3 votes in favor of it.
+Ayelech's controller then burns the Edge to get an additional vote against the referendum.
+> Since votes are tied, the referendum fails and Ayelech survives the blood hunt.

+> Again, Ayelech performs a diablerie action against Horatio who is in torpor.
+The action is not blocked, but before the diablerie occurs,
+> Horatio plays Reform Body, a card that says "Only usable if this vampire would be burned.
+Usable by a vampire in torpor.
+Instead, this vampire goes to torpor."
+> This cancels the diablerie and Horatio stays in torpor.
+Ayelech is still locked for performing that successful diablerie action (though the diablerie itself was not),
+> and no blood hunt is called.

+> Horst von Brühl is performing a Kine Resources Contested, a political action.
+He is blocked by Lauren, but manages somehow to diablerize her
+> in combat with Amaranth.
+The diablerie is conducted as usual.
+In the blood hunt referendum, Horst cannot play a Bewitching Oration,
+> an action modifier that is "Only usable during the polling step of a political action." because it is not related to a blood hunt.
+> Furthermore, the blood hunt referendum is not the result of the political action Horst was performing (it is independent of the action).
+> For that reason, Elysium: The Palace of Versailles, a location that can be locked "during the polling step of a political action" to gain votes
+> cannot be used.
+However, the Ventrue Headquarters, a location that can be locked "during the polling step of *any referendum* to get +3 votes." can be used.

 ## **4. INFLUENCE PHASE**